Planned Parenthood to close 4 Iowa clinics after funding cut

 The new state family planning program will cost the state about $3 million; the previous setup with the federal government allowed Iowa to pay about $300,000 through a 90 percent to 10 percent match.

-Iowa faced tough budgeting decisions this year, and the costly new program was approved as a GOP priority despite statewide budgeting constraints and drastic agency cuts.
+Iowa faced tough budgeting decisions this year, and the costly new program was approved as a GOP priority despite criticism from Democrats that it would happen during statewide budgeting constraints and drastic agency cuts.

 Iowa Republicans have long-sought to defund Planned Parenthood as well as promote legislation restricting abortions.
 This year, they also approved a ban on most abortions after 20 weeks of pregnancy and added a 72-hour waiting period to get an abortion.
 The waiting period has been temporarily halted amid a legal challenge.